Incandescent light bulb: Efficacy and efficiency

 Thermal image of an incandescent bulb.
-22–175 C. Most of the mid and far-IR is absorbed by the glass, heating it to scorching temperatures.
+22–175 C. Most of the mid and far-infrared is absorbed by the glass, heating it to scorching temperatures.
 This heats the surrounding air, which rises, helping cool the bulb from the bottom up.

-Less than 5% of the power consumed by a typical incandescent light bulb is converted into visible light, with most of the rest being emitted as invisible infrared radiation.
+Less than 5% of the power consumed by a typical tungsten incandescent light bulb is converted into visible light, with most of the rest being emitted as invisible infrared radiation.
+Some applications make use of the emitted infrared radiation, such as heat lamps in incubators, lava lamps, Edison effect bulbs, and the Easy-Bake Oven toy.
+Quartz envelope halogen infrared heaters are used for industrial processes such as paint curing and space heating.

 Light bulbs are rated by their luminous efficacy, which is the ratio of the amount of visible light emitted (luminous flux) to the electrical power consumed.
 Luminous efficacy is measured in lumens per watt (lm/W).

 The luminous efficiency of a source is defined as the ratio of its luminous efficacy to the maximum possible luminous efficacy, which is 683 lm/W. An ideal white light source could produce about 250 lumens per watt, corresponding to a luminous efficiency of 37%.

 For a given quantity of light, an incandescent light bulb consumes more power and emits more heat than most other types of electric light.
 In buildings where air conditioning is used, incandescent lamps' heat output increases load on the air conditioning system.
 While heat from lights will reduce the need to run a building's heating system, the latter can usually produce the same amount of heat at lower cost than incandescent lights.

 The chart below lists the luminous efficacy and efficiency for several types of incandescent bulb.
 A longer chart in luminous efficacy compares a broader array of light sources.